PhatHuynh94/FileRenamer/README.md

   - There are two commands -name and -path:
     - -name is the common name for the files.
 Needs to be used while excuting program
     - -path is the directory path.
 Does not need to be used while excuting program
+    - currently does not have the option to sort file by last modifed date or creation date
   - If -path is not used the program will rename all files in the same directory as the program.

 examples: